gloriakim-cs-projects/2020-android-recycling-tracker-coding/info.md

-# Why it's okay to recycle / Recycling Process
-This document serves as a back-up for reasons why a certain material should be recycled or not be recycled.

-## List (May be DIFFERENT with the actual list, so DOUBLE CHECK!!)
+# Info

+This document serves to answer the following questions:

+1. recycling preparation
+2. recycling process
+3. why are chip bags (not) recyclable?

+## List

 - AEROSOL CAN (EMPTY) // 스프레이 캔
 1. Aerosol cans are made of highly recyclable steel, similar to a can of Campbell's soup with one important difference.
 Aerosol cans' contents are under pressure.
 That's where recycling them gets tricky.